 We wish those graduating a fulfilling career and know you will continue making a positive difference.
-Thank you everyone, and “Go Blue!”
+Thank you, and “Go Blue!”

 Information Sessions for Nonprofit Organizations

-Are you a nonprofit organization in Southeast Michigan that is curious about the Board Fellowship Program?
-The Center for Social Impact is currently recruiting organizations to participate in the 2017-18 program year and will be holding two information sessions in Ann Arbor and Detroit.
+Are you a SE Michigan nonprofit organization interested in our Board Fellowship Program?
+Business Impact is recruiting organizations to participate in the 2018-19 program year, and we will be holding information sessions in Ann Arbor and Detroit in early May.

 Community News & Events

 This summer, Wild Gift will select a group of social entrepreneurs for a 12-month fellowship that includes mentoring, fundraising support, and wilderness-based programs that teach leadership and business skills while building a lifelong support network.
 The Fellowship is open to US and Canadian residents age 21-35 who are launching a social venture.
 Fellows cannot be full-time students.